zship/deferreds.js/doc/mixin/Chainable.md

 ## find

-Delegates to {Deferreds.find}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.find} resolves to a non-collection value, this will most likely end the chain.
+Delegates to {deferreds/find}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/find} is fulfilled with a non-collection value, this will most likely end the chain.

 ## findSeries

-Delegates to {Deferreds.findSeries}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.findSeries}
+Delegates to {deferreds/findSeries}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/findSeries}
-resolves to a non-collection value, this will most likely end the chain.
+is fulfilled with a non-collection value, this will most likely end the chain.

 ## forEach

-Delegates to {Deferreds.forEach}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.forEach} does not resolve a value, this will effectively end the chain unless a no-arg ({Chainable#then}) is used next (at which point you might consider asking yourself if there's a better way to do what you're doing).
+Delegates to {deferreds/forEach}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/forEach} does not fulfill a value, this will effectively end the chain unless a no-arg ({Chainable#then}) is used next (at which point you might consider asking yourself if there's a better way to do what you're doing).